JaimeStill/distributed-design/notes.md

 * **Commands** - User-based, public data mutation methods; represented by the standard **Save** and **Delete** methods of API services.

-* **Events** - Web Socket listeners used for broadcasting data mutations.
+* **Events** - SignalR hubs used for broadcasting data mutations.
+Injected into **Commands**.
 Clients can also listen for events to determine whether the updates affect their current data context; if so, the data can be refreshed to ensure consumers are always working with the most up-to-date information.

 * **Sagas** - System-based, private data mutation methods; They isolate reactionary logic for determining how to handle effects of mutations triggered through **Events**.